mfat/DoHero/README.md

 # DoHero
-DoH tester and setter app
+DoH tester and setter app for linux.